Troylyw/lumaa-spring-2025-swe/README.md

 1. Clone the Forked Repository
 2. Setup the Backend
-Navigate to the backend folder:cd backend nstall dependencies:npm install
+Navigate to the backend folder:cd backend
+Install dependencies:npm install
 Configure environment variables Create a .env file in the backend/ directory:
 PORT=5001
 JWT_SECRET=your_secret_key
 DATABASE_URL=postgresql://yiweili@localhost:5432/taskmanager
 Start the backend server: npm start
 The backend should now be running at http://localhost:5001.

-3. Setup the Frontend
+4. Setup the Frontend
 Navigate to the frontend folder: cd ../frontend Install dependencies: npm install
 Configure environment variables Create a .env file in the frontend/ directory: REACT_APP_API_URL=http://localhost:5001